-People with depressive symptoms are more likely to experience a rapid decline in kidney function later in life, suggests a new study.
+A new study suggests that people with depressive symptoms are more likely to experience a rapid decline in kidney function later in life.

 The study, to be published in CJASN, showed that participants with frequent depressive symptoms were 1.4-times more likely to experience rapid kidney function decline than participants with infrequent depressive symptoms after adjustments.